DViniciusCarvalho/secnoting/README.md

+# About the project

+Secnoting is a note-taking application designed to store user notes, built using React for the front-end, FastAPI for the back-end, and MySQL as the database.

 # Running Secnoting on Your Machine

 First of all, you'll need Git, Docker, and Docker Compose installed on your machine.
 If you haven't already, you can download and install them using the following links: